A Foodcentric Life

 Orange almond cake with orange slices, side view.

-Orange Almond Cake Ingredients
+Almond Flour Orange Cake Ingredients

 To reduce the sugar, use half granular stevia and half natural organic sugar, so 6 tablespoons of sugar and 3 tablespoons of granular stevia because stevia is much sweeter than sugar.
 Other options include monk fruit blend.
 For a good gluten-free flour blend try Bobs Red Mill.
 I grind my almonds in a food processor, although I've used what is called almond flour which are pure, finely ground almonds.